dotnet/csharplang/proposals/extensions.md

 - How do we associate signatures and implementations?
 Attribute+number?
 Naming convention?
 Using the prepended parameter name?
 - Should we flag some methods with special name?
 - Where should attributes on the receiver parameter go?
+- Should we emit implementation methods with speakable names instead, as a disambiguation strategy and also to allow usage from other languages?

 ### Add support for more member kinds